mlangc/mlangc.github.io/docs/_posts/2025-06-07-what-the-hell-is-get-opaque.markdown

 }
 ```
 Does it buy you something over just using `volatile boolean`, or `AtomicBoolean.get` and `AtomicBoolean.set`?
 Probably not.
-On X86, reads are compiled down to a single `mov` instruction, regardless of their type.
+On X86, reads are compiled to a single `mov` instruction, regardless of their type.
 On ARM,
 plain and opaque reads are compiled to `ldr` instructions, whereas acquire and volatile reads are implemented using
 [ldar instructions](https://developer.arm.com/documentation/102336/0100/Load-Acquire-and-Store-Release-instructions).
 The minimal differences I could observe in the benchmarks here and here when comparing very tight worker loops
 seem to be more the result of JIT implementation details than anything meaningful.
-Summarizing, using a `volatile boolean`
-to implement a stop signal not only makes your code more readable, it might even be slightly faster than using opaque mode
-because JIT implementers probably tend to think a lot more about efficient ways to implement `volatile` than about
-opaque mode.
+However, tough I couldn't observe
+this in my benchmarks, opaque reads and writes have the potential to be faster than acquire-release and volatile mode
+on ARM, since they are translated to more lightweight CPU instructions.

 If you read the last paragraph carefully, you might wounder why we couldn't use plain reads and writes, that is
 plain mode, at least on X86 and ARM, to broadcast a stop signal.
 After all, the CPU instructions used for opaque access